Ujaas-Lohani/Fly-Player/README.md

 This is a simple media player that allows you to play audio and video files.
 It has a user-friendly interface and supports a wide range of media formats.

 # Features
--Play audio and video files
+- Play audio and video files
--Support for multiple media formats (e.g. MP3, MP4, AVI, etc.)
+- Support for multiple media formats (e.g. MP3, MP4, AVI, etc.)
--User-friendly interface
+- User-friendly interface
--Basic playback controls (play, pause, stop, seek) -Equalizer presets
+- Basic playback controls (play, pause, stop, seek)
--Keyboard shortcuts
+- Keyboard shortcuts
 # Installation
 To install the media player just download both setups and install them.
 K lite codec pack is used to run various file formats.
 You can install the standard version from